mskian/pb-score/README.md

 # POcketbase Score Sync

-Script to Sync the score data to pocketbase database
+Script to Sync the score data to pocketbase database.

 ## LICENSE